ePages-de/epages-devportal/_posts/2019/2019-11-05-the-future-of-recruiting.md

 ## 7 Open sessions

 I really enjoyed the open discussions here.
-You get to talk with people, who understand exactly your pain points, challenges, satisfation, and motivation.
+You get to talk with people, who understand exactly your pain points, challenges, satisfaction, and motivation.
 The role of recruiters has grown over the years and with digitalization, we are not just someone who fills position.
 We are our own brand and the employer brand, as the first line of contact to the company for future employees.
 Recruiting marketing can learn a lot from online marketing through the usage of Google AdWords, Social Media campaigns, generating and measuring click rates, creating better HR marketing campaigns and more attractive job ads.